RommelTJ/ml_learning/deep_learning_for_coders/lesson2/01_Lesson2.md

 These techniques can also be used to recognize sounds by representing sounds as pictures.

 ## Using pictures to create fraud detection at Splunk

+You can detect fraud by visualizing mouse movements as images and then creating an anti-fraud model.

 ## Detecting viruses using CNN
 ## List of most important terms used in this course
 ## Arthur Samuel’s overall approach to neural networks